 - Crochet is quick to learn, very portable and only uses a yarn and one hook.

 - Give crochet a try.
-You can start with a very inexpensive hook and beginner yarn and before you know it, you will surprise yourself with all the fun and exciting projects you can make!
+You can start with a very inexpensive hook and beginner yarn, a foundation chain and few basic stitches.
+Learn the basics of crochet, and before you know it, you will surprise yourself with all the fun and exciting projects you can make!